 Q. I'd like to organize a support group for cancer survivors and people facing a cancer diagnosis.
 What do I need to do to get one started?

-To organize a support group where you live, start by researching what groups currently exist.
+Familiarize yourself with existing groups.
 Local medical centers often offer support groups that are open to the community.
-The American Cancer Society maintains a resource database that lists many local groups.
-You can reach out to group leaders for guidance and tips.
-Contact national advocacy organizations for specific cancer diagnoses, such as UsToo for prostate cancer, to find out if they have a chapter where you live.
+Contact national advocacy organizations for specific cancer diagnoses to find out if they have a chapter where you live.